ChrisChinchilla/Chip-Shop/manual.md

 Some personalities reduce the building costs of certain products, if you are going to use the ability of a personality, then declare it and pay the appropriate reduced cost.

-You may also draw products from the product discard pile to the left of the board, these cost no R&D but you lose 1 loyalty and 1 longevity .
+You may also draw products from the product discard pile to the left of the board, these cost one R&D but you lose 1 loyalty and 1 longevity .

 Whilst the resources needed for release are still being acquired, keep the product behind your player screen in the matching square on the player board.
 When it's built, move it in front of your screen.

 Whilst products are roughly split into their respective sub-eras and most are fairly equal, there are some cards that have slight advantages and disadvantages over others.
+Some products cost extra resources to build and this noted on the card.
+Some cost less resources to build and these are noted with a '-' symbol, i.e. one less resource.
+Some products score more or less points when you build them, products that score more have a positive number, products that lose you resources indicated with a '-' symbol.

 **Note**: Products that are never completed will negatively affect scores at the end of the game, so don't take on too much at once.